tamphi/tamphi/README.md

 On my hub, these are the projects that I am most proud of and have put the most hours in.

 ### Currently working on
-Underwater sound localization and addressing the sparsity of acoustic signals in underwater environment.
-Also, problems that every software engineer goes through ...
-LC
+Underwater sound localization and addressing the sparsity of acoustic signals in underwater environment